Government fails Nature again, rejecting call for grouse shooting ban

 Not beneficial to raptors

 The issue of raptor persecution is another case in point.
-The shooting industry's precise involvement in this persecution is hard to quantify.
-But the RSPB's Birdcrime reports repeatedly show that most raptor persecution is linked to the industry.
+The shooting industry's precise involvement in this persecution is well understood and actually limits the spread of a number of birds of prey - especially Hen Harriers, Golden Eagles, and Peregrines.
+The RSPB's Birdcrime reports repeatedly shows that most raptor persecution is linked to the industry.
 For instance, the latest report revealed that the shooting industry was connected to 75% of the 57 convictions for raptor persecution between 2009 and 2023.

 This low number of convictions reflects how difficult it is to identify and prosecute perpetrators, as over the same period, at least 1,344 birds of prey were illegally killed, according to the report.